Easy, Fresh Spring Rolls

 • Garlic soy sauce: Combine equal parts soy sauce (or tamari) and rice wine vinegar.
 Add a touch of sesame oil, a minced garlic clove, chopped green onions, and a pinch of chili flakes if you like things spicy.
 You can also add a touch of sugar if you like a sweeter sauce.

-• Fish sauce dipping sauce: Fish sauce is traditionally used in almost all Vietnamese spring rolls sauce.
-Try combining 3 tablespoons of fish sauce, 3 tablespoons water, the juice of 1 lime, 2 tablespoons brown sugar, a teaspoon of fresh ginger, and a teaspoon of Sriracha.
+• Fish sauce-based dipping sauce: Fish sauce is traditionally used in almost all Vietnamese spring roll sauces.
+Try combining 3 tablespoons of fish sauce, 3 tablespoons of water, the juice of 1 lime, 2 tablespoons of brown sugar, a teaspoon of fresh ginger, and a teaspoon of Sriracha.

-• Store bought options: Sweet chili sauce, sesame ginger dressing, chicken satay sauce, hoisin sauce, duck sauce, thick teriyaki sauce, or straight up Sriracha
+• Store-bought options: Sweet chili sauce, sesame ginger dressing, chicken satay sauce, a little hoisin sauce, duck sauce, thick teriyaki sauce, or straight-up Sriracha.

 Wooden board with freshly cut spring rolls packed with vegetables and peanut sauce.